pramttl/mirror-sync-api/README.md

          "start_date": "2014-05-7 18:00",                    # $ date "+%Y-%m-%d %H:%M"
         }

-* Rule:  The previous schedule parameters will be overwritten by the current schedule parameters.
+  [Rule]: The previous schedule parameters will be overwritten by the current schedule parameters.
   You just have to assume that the previous project was not scheduled and apply the correct schedule settings while updating.The basic project parameters are not altered.